Kasra1377/face-verification-with-siamese-networks/README.md

 By doing this and downloading all of the required packages, you are ready to run this project on your local computer.

-To run the web app on your computer, first open `app.py` python file by your own IDE and switch the current virtual env of your IDE into your newly created virtual enviroment.
+To run the web app on your computer, first open `app.py` python file by your own IDE and switch from current virtual env of your IDE into your newly created virtual enviroment.
 After that open your Git Bash and type the following commands respectively:

 ```
 export FLASK_APP=app.py